sartography/SpiffWorkflow/doc/bpmn/advanced.rst

 Service Tasks
 -------------

-Let's return to the simpler Custom Script Engine case, ignoring the possibility of running in some external environment.

-Each of these functions takes a parameter, and if you expect BPMN authors to use them, it's necessary to let them know the functions exist, as well as how to call them.
-This is a little inconvenient, so an alternative would be to re-implement them as Service Tasks.

 Service Tasks are also executed by the workflow's script engine, but through a different method, with the help of some custom extensions in the :code:`spiff` package:

 - `operation_name`, the name assigned to the service being called
 - `operation_params`, the parameters the operation requires

-This is our script engine and scripting enviroment:
+This is our script engine and scripting environment:

 .. code:: python